extendr/extendr/paper.md

 - `rextendr`: an R package that simplifies the process of embedding Rust code within an R package, including helping the user to adhere to CRAN rules for publishing Rust-powered R packages
 - `libR-sys`: a Rust crate providing auto-generated Rust bindings to R's C-API

-Using 'extendr' requires both Rust and R to be installed, but no further dependencies are required.
+Using 'extendr' requires both Rust and R to be installed, but no other dependencies are required.
 API documentation for all the 'extendr' packages are available at [extendr.github.io](https://extendr.github.io/), and the repositories for 'extendr'-packages are freely available from GitHub [github.com/extendr](https://github.com/extendr/), under an MIT license.
 All hardware/software platforms supported by Rust and R are also supported by extendr.